cncf/communitygroups/README.md

 If you are interested in joining the list of official CNCF Community Groups, please review the information below.
 As of 2021, Cloud Native Community Groups program is powered by the Bevy platform, and managed by the CNCF staff.

+### Technical Community Groups

+A [Technical Community Group](https://github.com/cncf/toc/blob/main/governance/tag-governance.md#technical-community-groups) is focused primarily on identifying and discussing a particular technical scope, technology, or problem space.
+This type of community group is expected to have one or more monthly virtual meetings, and may also have in-person meetups.

+### Regional Community Groups

+A Regional Community Group is the long-standing, traditional type of community group in CNCF.
+This type of group is primarily focused on building relationships among cloud native end users and contributors in a particular region.
+It is expected to have one or more in-person meetups per year, and may also have virtual meetings.

 ## Benefits of joining the CNCF Community Groups Program

 For all Cloud Native Community Groups, CNCF offers the following benefits:

 - One-time complimentary swag coupon of $100 USD to the CNCF Store provided to each community group (not to each organizer), is available after hosting 2 successful (over 10 people attended) in-person events per chapter within 3 months or 90 days.
 NOTE: Registration must happen within the Bevy platform for this coupon to be earned.
 Requesting your voucher - write to community-groups@cncf.io with a link to your past Bevy event pages.
 We will make an exception for virtual events, if your event has over 100 attendees.
 - Joining the CNCF organizer-exclusive Slack channel for collaboration
 - Boosting the visibility of your community group and events.
 See below under the “Communication” section for more details.